imakin/Threequota/README.md

 Threequota
 ==========

-alternative three data checker when your internet provider blocks everything even though it is their own site
+When your internet provider blocks everything, even its own site. one comes handy..